Minkowski content of Brownian cut points: Brownian path measures

 The Brownian path measures are reversible, i.e., $ \mu_{y,x}[C] = \mu_{x,y}\left[\{\gamma: \gamma^R \in C\} \right]. $ They are also translation invariant and satisfy the following scaling property.
 If $r >0$, and $f_r(z) = rz$, then we define $f_r \circ \gamma$ to be the image reparametrized appropriately, i.e.,

 If we define $f_r \circ \mu$ by $f_r \circ \mu [C] = \mu\left[\{\gamma: f_r \circ \gamma \in C\}\right]$, then

+{In two dimensions, Brownain path measures also inherit the conformal invariance of the (normal) planar Brownian motion.
+More precisely, let $D$, $D'$ be two domains satisfying the requirement at the beginning of this section and $\phi:D\to D'$ be {a} conformal map from $D$ to $D'$.
+Then if $x,y\in D$, }

 The advantage of using Brownian path measures instead of usual Wiener measure or Brownian bridge measure, is that it allows for ``decomposition'' of the path from both directions.
 We will give the important decompositions.
-They are versions of the strong Markov property or ``last-exit decomposition'', which are is the strong Markov property on the reversed path.
-For ease, we assume that all of our boundary components are spheres.
+They are versions of the strong Markov property or ``last-exit decomposition'', which is the strong Markov property on the reversed path.
+For ease, we again assume that all of our boundary components are {lines and circles (for $d=2$) or planes and spheres (for $d=3$)}.
+For completeness we have included proofs of the identities in Appendix \ref{appendix}, but we also refer to \cite[Section 5]{lawler-book} for some statements when $d=2$.